agavitalis/vitalis-lms/README.md

    - Check book availability.

 2. **Student/Library Member**:
-   - Register.
+   - Register and Login
    - Search books by title, author, genre, or ISBN.
-   - Borrow, renew, and return books.
+   - Borrow and return books.
    - View the library catalog.

 3. **Guest User**:
-   - Search for books with read-only access.
+   - Search books by title, author, genre, or ISBN.
    - View the library catalog.

 ---